SirusXCoder/multi-agents/README.md

 # Multi-Agent Systems Demo: **Order Support Agent** & **Health Wellness Agent**

 Welcome to the **Multi-Agent Systems Demo** repository!
 This project showcases two practical applications of multi-agent AI systems built using Python, LangChain, Pinecone, and OpenAI: the **boldly highlighted **[Order Support Agent](#order-support-agent) and the **boldly highlighted **[Health Wellness Agent](#health-wellness-agent).
-These projects are featured in a YouTube training video by `Bridge 2 Success` (@bridge_2_success) to help beginners, developers, businesses, and students understand and implement multi-agent AI solutions.
+These projects are featured in a YouTube training video by Bridge2Sucess (@bridge_2_success) to help beginners, developers, businesses, and students understand and implement multi-agent AI solutions.
 Whether you're learning AI basics or exploring enterprise applications, this repo is your starting point!

 ## Overview
 - **Order Support Agent**: Automates order tracking, returns, and customer support for e-commerce, addressing the growing demand for efficient online shopping solutions.